tom42/agbpack/doc/HUFFMAN.md

 an array of halfwords, 6 bits are obviously not enough to cover all of the 511 nodes that a huffman tree for 256 symbols has.

-This means that a naive implementation of tree serialization may fail for some inputs because it produces overflows in the offset field of some internal nodes.
+This means that a naive implementation of tree serialization that does simple depth-first or breadth-first traversal of the tree may fail for some inputs because it produces overflows in the offset field of some internal nodes.

-An example for such a naive implementation would be a simple depth-first traversal that writes out nodes to an array as it visits them.
-Such an implementation would produce overflows in the offset field of some nodes if fed with a message of 8 bit symbols where all of the 256 symbols have the same frequency, because it would place some parent and child nodes too far away from eachother.

 ### Format of leaf nodes